 -Automatic translation

-A request for access to a deceased person's health record should be directed to the supervisor of the health record where the deceased received health care.
+A request for a copy of the deceased person's health record should be sent to the supervisor of the health records where the deceased received care.

 -Automatic translation